KeeperOfLife/ru.javarush.papa.frolov.island/readme.md

 ### In development

 # Description:
-### Simulation of an island with animals, where they live a full and eventful life :)
+### Simulation of an ru.javarush.papa.frolov.island.island with animals, where they live a full and eventful life :)